-The Horrific Untold Story of Trans Detention
+The Horrors of ICE’s ‘Trans Pod’

 Sylvia Johnson

 “I decided to come to the U.S. to save my life,” says Luz, a transgender asylum seeker, in Sylvia Johnson’s short documentary Luz’s Story.
-In Honduras, Luz was shot multiple times by gang members who targeted her for her trans identity.
+In Honduras, Luz was shot multiple times by alleged gang members who targeted her for her trans identity.
 She barely emerged with her life.
 As soon as she was released from the hospital, she was transferred to a Honduran prison on charges of defending her identity.
-Upon her release 10 months later, several gang members who had abused Luz in prison threatened her life.
+Upon her release 10 months later, after being abused in prison, several gang members again threatened her life.

 Luz entered the United States via an official port of entry and asked for protection through political asylum.
 She was promptly imprisoned.
 “I had already been imprisoned [in Honduras] and didn’t want to experience another situation like what I had been through,” she says in the film.